Kwon Eun-bin: 2018–present: Solo activities and acting projects

 On March 21, 2018, Kwon made her runway debut, modelling for Jarrett, at the 2018 F/W Hera Seoul Fashion Week.

 On June 26, 2018, it was announced that Kwon would make her debut as a television actress, playing Kim Sang-ah in the MBC drama series Bad Papa.
 The drama began airing in September of the same year.
 The same year she was also cast in the YouTube Premium web series, Top Management as the character Eun-bin (named for her), a member of the popular in-show girl group, Apple Mint.

 On July 8, 2019, it was revealed that Kwon had been cast in the KBS2 drama Beautiful Love, Wonderful Life as Kim Yeon-ah.
 She left the role due to scheduling conflicts, prior to production.

 On January 21, 2020, TV Chosun announced that Kwon would be part of the cast for the new sitcom Somehow Family.
 The drama began airing in March before being put on indefinite hiatus, after two episodes were aired.
 In March 2021, Somehow Family was confirmed to renew broadcasting on TV Chosun, from March 21, as a fully pre-filmed drama, with Kwon reprising her role as Seong Ha-neul.

-In October 2020, Kwon joined the cast of series Dear.
-M, a spin-off of the popular Korean web drama, Love Playlist.
+In October 2020, Kwon joined the cast of series Dear.M, a spin-off of the popular Korean web drama, Love Playlist.
 She was cast in the role of Min Yang-hee, a first year student in the Computer Science Department at Seoyeon University.
-Dear.
-M was released in two parts on June 29, 2022 and July 6, 2022 on global streaming platforms.
-The series was originally slated to premiere on KBS2 on February 26, 2021, but its broadcast had been delayed indefinitely due to controversies surrounding the series' lead actress.

 In February 2021, Kwon was officially announced as part of the cast the KBS2 adaptation of the webtoon, At a Distance, Spring Is Green.
 She was cast in the role of Wang Young-ran, a fourth year P.E. major at Myeongil University.
-The series ran from June 14 to July 20, 2021 on KBS2.

-In February 2022, it was confirmed that Kwon would be playing a major role in TVING’s upcoming original sci-fi thriller, Duty After School, based on the webtoon of the same name.
-It is slated to premiere on March 31, 2023 on TVING.
+In February 2022, it was confirmed that Kwon would be playing a major role in TVING's original sci-fi thriller, Duty After School, based on the webtoon of the same name.
+It premiered on March 31, 2023, on TVING.

+In June 2024, Kwon appeared as Gil Ye-ji in the Netflix drama, Hierarchy.
+In July 2024, Kwon appeared as the female lead in Woori Bank's financial education web drama, I Love You Bit by Bit.
+In September 2024, it was announced that Kwon would lead in the first episode of the anthology sci-fi series, Mystic, based on the webtoon, New Mystery Theatre.
+She was awarded the Rising Star Award for Acting by the 2024 Asia Model Awards.

 Discography

-Songwriting
+Songwriting credits

 All credits are adapted from the Korea Music Copyright Association, unless stated otherwise.